- VM TNC has the same 2+ HP motor, with up to 37,000 rpm as the Vitamix 5200

 |VM Centering Pad|

 Other than that and the cosmetic changes over the years, my 1994 VitaMix TNC is the same as the 5200 model that many purchase today.
 Even the "pro" VitaMix models have the same underlying engineering and design.
+However, Vitamix has come out with newer models (6000 and up series) so check the specs and see if new features are important to you!

-VitaMix has a lot of models now, but don't get confused.
+VitaMix has a lot of models, but don't get confused.
 They have some fancy pre-programmed settings in their higher end models, but you will pay extra $$$ for those features.
 The manuals and recipe books have been upgraded and that too is part of the increased cost.
 The essentials are the same: a variable speed setting with 10 speeds on a dial and a high speed (take me to the moon, rocket ship) setting.

 What about purchasing a separate dry blade container?
 Unless you know you're going to grind a lot of grain, you really don't need a separate dry container.
 It's a nice-to-have, but not essential unless you are into grinding grains to make flour.
 Grinding grain will, over time, mar the finish of a plastic container.
 That's why VitaMix started selling a separate "dry" container with a separate dry blade.